gollol/LighterWave/README.md

 We also recreated an animated scene of 'Rogue One: A Star Wars Story' in Blender but ran out of time to actually render in lightwave.

 ## Features provided by lightwave
-Out of the box, lightwave is unable to produce any images, as it lacks all necessary rendering functionality to do so.
-It is your job to write the various components that make this possible: You will write camera models, intersect shapes, program their appearance, and orchestrate how rays are traced throughout the virtual scene.
-Lightwave supports you in this endeavour by supplying tedious to implement boilerplate, including:

 * Modularity
   * Modern APIs flexible enough for sophisticated algorithms
   * Shapes, materials, etc are implemented as plugins